 Intuitively, we expect that the rollout policy's performance is no worse than the one of the base heuristic: since rollout optimizes over the first control before applying the heuristic, it makes sense to conjecture that it performs better than applying the heuristic without the first control optimization.
-However, some special conditions must hold in order to guarantee starting from state x_k , it also generates the sequence
+However, some special conditions must hold in order to guarantee this cost improvement property.
+We provide two such conditions, sequential consistency and sequential improvement, introduced in the paper by Bertsekas, Tsitsiklis, and Wu [BTW97], and we later show how to modify the algorithm to deal with the case where these conditions are not met.

-Definition 2.3.1: We say that the base heuristic is sequentially consistent if it has the property that when it generates the sequence starting from state x{k+1} .
+Definition 2.3.1: We say that the base heuristic is sequentially consistent if it has the property that when it generates the sequence starting from state x_k , it also generates the sequence starting from state x{k+1} .